Spirent/Velocity-assets/Tasks/Community/a_AbstractTopologyUpdate/README.md

+# Abstract Topoloy Update

-# This task is useful when abstact resource conditions are so loose that any class of
+This task is useful when abstact resource conditions are so loose that any class of

 device could be chosen to meet a loose requirement.
 This task assigns a specific reference

 session profile to a very non-specific abstract resource